 A MESSAGE FROM OUR SPONSOR: The @ Company:

 Stay up to date on our progress building the Alternative Internet.
-Whether you are a potential co-creator, startup, developer, early adopter, or just kind of curious, subscribe to @news, our monthly newsletter with updates on The @ Company and the Alternative Internet ecosystem.
+Whether you are a potential co-creator, startup, developer, early adopter, or just kind of curious, follow us on Twitter for updates on The @ Company and the Alternative Internet ecosystem.

 Originally published at https://www.linkedin.com.